gungunfebrianza/The-Role-of-Technology/README.md

-# The Role of Technology
+# Optimization The Role of Technology to Challenge Digital Era

 <img src="cover.jpg" style="zoom:60%;" />